awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 **Note**
 All updates are downloaded from the remote repos configured on the instance\.
 Therefore, the instance must be able to connect to the repos so the patching can be performed\.

 Amazon Linux and Amazon Linux 2 instances use Yum as the package manager, and Yum uses the concept of an update notice as a file named `updateinfo.xml`\.
 An update notice is simply a collection of packages that fix specific problems\.
 All packages that are in an update notice are considered Security by Patch Manager\.
-Individual packages are not assigned classifications or severity levels\.
+Individual packages aren't assigned classifications or severity levels\.
 For this reason, Patch Manager assigns the attributes of an update notice to the related packages\.

 **Note**
-If you select the **Approved patches include non\-security updates** check box in the **Create patch baseline** page, then packages that are not classified in an `updateinfo.xml` file \(or a package that contains a file without properly formatted Classification, Severity, and Date values\) can be included in the prefiltered list of patches\.
+If you select the **Approved patches include non\-security updates** check box in the **Create patch baseline** page, then packages that aren't classified in an `updateinfo.xml` file \(or a package that contains a file without properly formatted Classification, Severity, and Date values\) can be included in the prefiltered list of patches\.
 However, in order for a patch to be applied, the patch must still meet the user\-specified patch baseline rules\.

 ------
 #### [ CentOS ]